 Chinese characters, in their original form, were beautiful and appropriately reflected images in the minds of the ancient Chinese who met their understanding of reality.
 Character learning is a challenging but fun part of online Mandarin Chinese class.
 The Chinese selected the way to express meaning through figures and images, and Chinese characters started with drawings.
 So what is the history of Chinese characters?

 Three myths in ancient times

-It is difficult to determine the specific time at which the Chinese characters appeared.
+It is difficult to determine the specific time at which the Chinese characters appeared through Chinese history and culture.
 There are three ancient myths about the origin of Chinese characters.

 By Fu Xi